drekka/DayType/README.md

 Using a passed `Calendar` and `TimeZone`, this function coverts a `Day` to a Swift `Date` with the `Day`'s year, month and day, and a time of `00:00` (midnight).
 With no arguments this function uses the current calendar and time zone.

 ## .formatted(_:) -> String

 Wrapping `Date.formatted(date:time:)` this function formats a day using the standard formatting specified by the `Date.FormatStyle.DateStyle` styles.
 The time component of `Date.formatted(date:time:)` is omitted.

 # References and thanks

 * Can't thank [Howard Hinnant](http://howardhinnant.github.io) enough.
-His calculations are what I based this framework on.
+Using his math instead of Apple's APIs produced a significant speed boost when converting to and from years, months and days.
 * Quick thank you to the guys behind the excellent [Nimble test assertion framework](https://github.com/Quick/Nimble).

 # Future additions

 Obviously there are a large number of useful functions that can be added to this API, many of which could come from various other calculations on [http://howardhinnant.github.io/date_algorithms.html#weekday_from_days]().
-However I will add these as requested rather than trying to re-implement a large number of possibilities that may not ben needed.
-So please feel free to request things you need.
+However I plan to add these as it becomes clear they will provide a useful addition rather than re-implementing a large number of functions that may not ben needed.

+So please feel free to drop a request for thing you'd like added.